 Strange occasions caused Carola, just a year later, to follow Ilja’s very dramatic living, from the turmoil of the Soviet Union to his lifelong exile in the American upper class.
 Ilja turned out to be a charismatic adventurer, was engaged in a wildlife film among North American Indians, in the founding of the world’s first deep sea aquarium, he had went on a spectacular expedition to Dalai Lama’s Tibet.
 But eventually Carola also thought he was a deeply lonely person, the bearer of the heavy Tolstoy inheritance – of living on the border between fiction and reality.

-Carola has chosen to call this novel With a name like mine – it’s because it’s exactly what it is.
+Carola has chosen to call this novel With a Name like Mine – because it’s exactly what it is.
 That is to say: the focus of the story is, in addition to the facts she received, above all the search for them and the questions that it all raised.
 In other words, a kind of memory process – and as we all know, memory is not always a true testimony of the past.
 In addition, as a narrator, she has reserved the right to choose and interpret what she meets during the trip.

 For a trip it has been, both in outer sense – to countries such as Russia, Portugal and the United States – and in the depth of memories and souls.
 Carola, of course, has an insignificant truth about the facts about Ilja himself – but, of course, not as far as the storyteller’s own experiences are concerned.
 And the most important thing for her has been to be true to the thoughts, the thoughts and the existential questions raised during the time of creating this novel, not so much to the people who came in her way, in what order everything took place or even in what way.

-With a name like mine, was awarded the Albert Bonniers Prize and the Övralid Award.
+With a Name like Mine, was awarded the Albert Bonniers Prize and the Övralid Award.